-at least one processor that, when loaded with computerreadable instructions, executes the instructions to:

-- exchange authentication information between at least two nodes, one of which being a primary device and one of which being a secondary device; - create a communication layer via the primary device by a number being incremented representing at least one of a network address, a telephone number and a frequency; - create a connection request comprising the incremented number; and - transmit, via the primary device, the connection request onto the communication layer to produce at least one successful response.
+- at least one processor that, when loaded with computerreadable instructions, executes the instructions to: - create a communication layer via the primary device by a number being incremented representing at least one of a network address, a telephone number and a frequency; - create a connection request comprising the incremented number: and - transmit, via the primary device, the connection request onto the communication layer to a secondary device to produce at least one successful response.

-19. The device of claim 18, wherein the primary communication channel is linked to the additional communication channel.
+19. The device of claim 18, wherein the primary comexchanging a set of predefined logon information with the 55 munication channel is linked to the additional communication channel.